openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2023/02/18

+* Front end math-alderaan is down.
+Investigating.
+The cluster is accessible through the alternate front end clas-compute and appears to be working normally.

 ### 2023/02/08

 * Taking math-alderaan-h02 down for diagnostics/repair